gregorysantana/Link-Tracker/linktracker/README.txt

 Tested with PHP (v5.4) and MySQL (v5.5) if you're running a newer version of PHP <5.4 then this link tracker will not work on your server. or you will have to change to MySQLi or PDO and you will end up updating the whole code.
+And if you're running on newer MySQL <5.5 then you will need to update NOT NULL fields to NULL

 You can either use the web installer inside "installer" folder to install it. or you can manually do it.